wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/alerts.rst

 		<alerts>
 		</alerts>

-Configure here the minimum alert levels for logging or sending alerts.
-You can also enable or disable the geolocation feature.
+Here is how to configure the severity level threshold for logging or sending alerts and the geolocation feature.

 Options
 -------